jessamynsmith/django-getting-started/README.md

 >
 > $ open .bashrc  # Could also use vim or emacs
 >
-> Add the following line to the bottom of the file:
+> If /usr/local/sbin and /usr/local/bin are not already on your path, add them near the top of the file:
 >
 >     export PATH=/usr/local/sbin:/usr/local/bin:$PATH
 >